jamespayne/weather-app/README.md

 ## Notes

 You will need an api key from Darksky to run this application.
 The key should be stored in a file called forecastKey (no extension) in the root directory.
-This file has not been included for security purposes.
+This file has not been included for security reasons.